The Replacement Killers

-The Replacement Killers is a 1998 American action film directed by Antoine Fuqua in his feature film directorial debut, and starring Chow Yun-fat (his international film debut), Mira Sorvino, Michael Rooker and Kenneth Tsang.
+The Replacement Killers is a 1998 American action film directed by Antoine Fuqua in his feature film directorial debut, and written by Ken Sanzel.
+The film stars Chow Yun-fat, Mira Sorvino, Michael Rooker, and Kenneth Tsang.
 The film was released in the United States on February 6, 1998.
 The storyline was conceived from a screenplay written by Ken Sanzel.
 Veteran action director John Woo co-produced and choreographed the action sequences.
 The film is set in modern-day Los Angeles and follows an emotionally disillusioned assassin who is forced to settle a violent vendetta for a ruthless crime boss.
 The film marks the American acting debut for Chow, as his previous film credits included Hong Kong action cinema only.

 The film was a co-production between the motion picture studios of Columbia Pictures, Brillstein-Grey Entertainment, and WCG Entertainment Productions.
 The Replacement Killers explores assassination, violence and the influence of triads in modern society.
 The film score was orchestrated by Harry Gregson-Williams; the soundtrack was released by the Varèse Sarabande music label on March 10, 1998.

 The Replacement Killers premiered in theaters nationwide in the United States on February 6, 1998, grossing $19.2 million in US ticket receipts and $39.5 million worldwide from a $30 million budget.
-The film was screened at 1,936 theaters during its widest release in cinemas.
 It has a 38% approval rating on Rotten Tomatoes and a consensus of "mixed reviews" on Metacritic.
-The widescreen DVD edition of the film featured scene selections, a featurette, and interviews among other highlights, and was released in the United States on July 1, 1998.